Frequently Asked Questions

 How and when will I be notified of the admissions decision?

-Admitted students will be notified by early spring.
+Admitted students will be notified by March 1st via email.

 What funding do Program Scholars receive?

-Scholars will receive a competitive stipend, travel reimbursement (up to $600 for flights), and housing in a dormitory near the HMS campus in Boston, MA.
-Scholars are required to have health insurance as per Massachusetts State Law.
+Scholars will receive a competitive stipend (typically $5,000), travel reimbursement (up to $600 for flights), and housing in a dormitory near the HMS campus in Boston, MA.
 Please see the SHURP website for additional information.

 What is the expected time commitment of the HEART Program?

-The dates of the program are May 31st to August 9th, 2023.
-Scholars will be able to move into their dorms beginning on May 28th.
-The HEART Program is time intensive, and Scholars are expected to work on research full time (approximately 9am-5pm every day, unless otherwise arranged with the Scholar's research mentor).
-One afternoon biweekly will be replaced with clinical activities (pending status of COVID-19 restrictions).
-In addition to research and clinic, the HEART Program curriculum includes mentoring meetings, seminars, and social events, which may carry into the evenings.
+The dates of the program are Tuesday May 28 to Saturday, August 3rd, 2024.
+Scholars will be able to move into their dorms beginning on May 26th.
+The HEART Program is time intensive, and Scholars are expected to work on research full time, i.e. 9am-5pm every day, unless otherwise arranged with the Scholar's research mentor.
+HEART Scholars will also participate in career development seminars, workshops, or clinical activities on Tuesday, Wednesday, and Thursday evenings (approx 5-7:30pm).
+Lastly, social events may occur on the weekends.
+Scholars are expected to fully participate in all parts of the program.
+If you have any concerns regarding accessibility or special accommodations, please reach out.

 Why is previous research required?

-In our inaugural year, we ask for rising juniors & seniors to have 1 semester or summer of research to ensure they have a productive summer with adequate mentorship - in the future, we hope to expand the scope of our program to students totally new to research.
+Given the limited scope of our program, we ask for rising juniors & seniors to have 1 semester or summer of research to ensure they have a productive summer with adequate mentorship.
+In the future, we hope to expand the scope of our program to students totally new to research.
 Stay tuned!

 What research areas are available to Program Scholars?